Skip to main content

 • $15 per day (after the first day of service)

-• $.34 per mile (after the first day of service and one way only) from their home to the courthouse.
+• $.34 per mile (after the first day of service and round trip only) from their home to the courthouse.

 Government Employees may not claim daily pay.
 Jurors who are employed by a governmental entity and receive their regular compensation and benefits while serving as a juror MAY NOT CLAIM JURY PAY for their service.
 Code of Civil Procedure, Section 481.200 and Government Code, Section 811.2 define public entities as: